No one lands there anymore. Planetary mining firms ignore it on their charts. Prospectors do the same. Rumor says the asteroid is possessed.

 Even though the top layer was going to prove beyond valuable, Reynolds was said to have pushed his crew to explore further.
 Looking for a well of frozen water, or perhaps a giant gold heart.

 The explosive ordnance officer was there by mandate of international treaty.
-An EOD has to be present with every mining or prospecting team in space.
+An EOO has to be present with every mining or prospecting team in space.

 Reportedly an argument erupted.
 After which, it appears John Kearney set the miniature nuclear device into a deep, hastily dug pit on Lucifer.